 - For an overview of Stage 1 of the Yan Yean Road Upgrade, read the project overview fact sheet (PDF, 1.0 MB).

 For the latest overview of Stage 2 of the Yan Yean Road Upgrade, read the project overview fact sheet (PDF, 644.8 KB).

 Stage 1 constructed between late 2017 and mid-2019

 Stage 2 EES on exhibition until October 2020

-Minister for Planning to determine outcome of EES by mid-2021
+Minister for Planning determined outcome of ESS in March 2021